A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Abstract

 \section{Abstract}

 {\bf Electroweak baryogenesis in a two-Higgs doublet model is a well-motivated and testable scenario for physics beyond the Standard Model.
-An attractive way of providing $CP$ violation is through flavor-changing Higgs couplings, where linking top and charm quarks is hardly constrained by flavor and $CP$-violation constraints.
-We show how this scenario can be conclusively tested by searching for heavy charged and neutral Higgs bosons at the LHC.
-While the charged Higgs signature requires a dedicated analysis, the neutral Higgs signature will be covered by a general search for same-sign top pairs.}
+An attractive way of providing $CP$ violation is through flavor-changing Higgs couplings, where the top-charm coupling is hardly constrained.
+This minimal scenario can be tested by searching for heavy charged and neutral Higgs bosons at the LHC.
+While the charged Higgs signature requires a dedicated analysis, the neutral Higgs signature will be covered by a general search for same-sign top pairs.
+Together, they provide a conclusive test of this kind of baryogenesis.}

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}